 You can try the scooter approach here too, your one foot should be on the ground.
 Like in the downed position and one should be in the scoot position.
 Imagine that you are scooting but this time it is on a bike.
 Gain some speed first and then mount the other pedal.

 Lastly, what you can do here is use both feet on the pedals and start moving.
 Use both the pedals simultaneously and that is how you will pedal effectively.

 Steer and Turn With The Pedals Back On

 The final step is to steer and turn with the pedals back on.
 Practice those long stretches with pedals and when you feel comfortable start steering in directions.
-We recommend that you once again start pedaling, doing at an eight-figure on the ground.
+I recommend that you once again start pedaling, doing at an eight-figure on the ground.
 Start with small figures and glow slowly, once you are fully comfortable then move on to large figures.